-- the course is a requirement for graduation - an unavoidable scheduling conflict prevents a student from taking the course at the Governor's School - the student demonstrates maturity and an independent work ethic - the student works with the dean prior to enrollment to identify an appropriate proctor for testing requirements as necessary.
-No more than one course per year will be approved except in extenuating circumstances.
+- The course is offered via an accredited provider - The course is a requirement for graduation - A scheduling conflict prevents a student from taking the course at the Governor's School - The student works with the Office of School Counseling prior to enrollment to identify an appropriate proctor for testing requirements as necessary. - No more than one unit of credit may be transferred per year except in extenuating circumstances.
+For example, if a student is deficient in required credits, the Director of School Counseling may recommend an additional virtual or summer course. - Approval from a parent/guardian prior to enrollment - Enrollment in a "placeholder" course in the school's PowerSchool schedule until the credit is earned

 If students have not received approval in advance, there is no guarantee that course credit will transfer.
-Under no circumstances will AP/IB/dual credit be awarded for independent study, including courses taken at other institutions or through a virtual provider, except in special circumstances requiring advance approval by the dean and the director of guidance.
-Costs for independent study/distance education are not the responsibility of the school.
-Please note: Requests to enroll in courses that are not offered at the Governor's School will also require the approval of the dean.

-Summer Courses.
-The grade(s) earned in an approved summer program will be included when computing the student's GPA.
+Under no circumstances will AP/IB/dual credit be awarded for independent study, including courses taken at other institutions or through a virtual provider, except in special circumstances requiring advance approval by the Director of School Counseling and the Dean.
+Costs for virtual courses/independent study are not the responsibility of the school.
+The grade(s) earned in an approved program will be included when computing the student's GPA.
 Course work taken in an approved summer school program can be a part of the transcript.